 So, pets have proliferated in the UK in 2021 and 2022.
-But when it comes to cats and dogs, which are the most popular?
+When we take the UK as a whole, dogs are more popular as pets.
 In this article, we’ll look at the latest figures on dog and cat ownership in the UK.

 Please note: This article’s statistics come from third-party sources and do not represent the opinions of this website.